Net Zero Labs

-This U.S. Department of Energy initiative tasks NREL and three other national laboratories with developing and deploying clean energy technologies and approaches within their own facilities—amplifying their energy-efficiency efforts and creating solutions that organizations can replicate.
-Through NZL, NREL is moving the United States closer to its goal of reducing emissions by 50% by 2030, having 100% clean electricity by 2035, and achieving a net-zero economy by 2050.
+NREL and three other U.S. Department of Energy laboratories are developing and deploying clean energy technologies and approaches within their own facilities—amplifying their energy-efficiency efforts and creating solutions that organizations can replicate.
+Through this approach, NREL is moving the United States closer to its goal of reducing emissions by 50% by 2030, having 100% clean electricity by 2035, and achieving a net-zero economy by 2050.

 NREL's Net-Zero Goals